For this church:

 Despite these repairs the historian John Charles Cox described the chancel and the tower exterior as being in poor condition in 1911 when he visited the church.
 By this time the vicar was the Reverend Charles William Hamilton Aitchinson who remained vicar from 1908 through the early 20th century.
 He resided at South Collingham, as there was still no glebe house at Langford itself.
 By 1912 the vicarage was worth £176 per annum and by 1922 this had risen to £202.
 In that same year the church had 88 acres of glebe land.
 Trinity College remained the patrons of the parish.
 Later in that decade however the patronage was transferred to the Bishop of Southwell.

-In the 1950s plans were drawn up to have the church moved, brick by brick, to the Ladybrook estate in Mansfield.
+In the 1950s plans were drawn up to have the church moved, stone by stone, to the Ladybrook estate in Mansfield.
 The estimated cost of £17,000 was lower than the £25,000 estimated for building a new church.
 The plans were never completed and St Bartholomew’s remains at its original site at Langford.

 In recent years extensive restoration efforts have been made, including the extensive rebuilding of the east chancel wall.
 In 2007 a grant of £8,500 was awarded to the church by the Nottinghamshire Historic Churches Trust to assist with the stripping and re-plastering of the chancel, nave, south aisle and vestry.